Should Overweight Kids in the Magic Valley Get Candy On Halloween?

 Seems extremely harsh considering the fact that Halloween is one day and therefore not the cause of a kid becoming obese.
 The kid will eat candy whether you give it to them or not.
 So just get off your high horse and give the kids their candy!

 And more importantly, how do you define 'overweight'?
 Do you stop the kid at your door and measure their Body Mass Index (BMI)?
 Or perhaps they just look overweight?

 Consider this little nugget of wisdom from NBC:

 A recent Gallup poll found that 35.3 percent of Americans were overweight and 27.7 percent were obese — a new high — after calculating the survey participants' body mass index (BMI) based on their self-reported heights and weights.

-So... basically, one in three Americans are overweight.
+Basically, one in three Americans is overweight.
 Odds are the candy giver could be overweight as well.
 Who are they to judge the kids?
 Who are any of us to judge?